efrecon/machinery/README.md

 used as labels for the docker machines that are created.
 These labels can be used to schedule components on particular machines at a later time.

+#### `options`

+`options` should be itself a dictionary and contain a number of driver-specific options that will be blindly passed to the driver at machine creation.
+The leading double-dash that precedes these options can be omitted to keep the syntax simpler.

 ## Comparison to Other Tools